remy-abergel/linear-superres/matlab/README.md

 end
 T = dlmread('shifts_2photons.txt');

+% display the low-resolution sequence: we use the 'scale'
+% parameter of the mview module to upscale the sequence
+% (using nearest-neighbor zoom) with a factor 10 to improve
+% the display
+z = 10;
+mview(u0, 'scale', z); % set z=1 to disable upscaling

 % set width and height of the reconstruction (high-resolution) domain [n,m,L] = size(u0);
 M = 2*m; % width of the high-resolution domain (super-resolution factor zx = 2)